MatthewReid854/reliability/docs/What is Accelerated Life Testing.rst

 .. image:: images/ALT_stress_profiles.png

-Within `reliability` there are 24 constant stress ALT models currently implemented.
+Within `reliability` there are 24 constant stress ALT models currently implemented (12 single stress and 12 dual stress).
 Step stress models are not yet implemented within `reliability` though this feature is planned for a future release.
 Users seeking to fit a step stress profile may want to consider using Reliasoft's `ALTA <http://reliawiki.com/index.php/Time-Varying_Stress_Models>`_.

 The mathematical formulation of ALT models is explained further in the section on `Equations of ALT models <https://reliability.readthedocs.io/en/latest/Equations%20of%20ALT%20models.html>`_.